 Digitising book collections can ensure that unique and valuable content is preserved in digital form, in case the worst should happen and the original volumes become damaged or destroyed.
 This high resolution digital back up can then be used to reprint the volumes if necessary.

 Digitisation can also provide improved access to your collections and increase the speed of finding information within the books, by enabling searching.
-Attaching metadata to the digitised images allows quick keyword searching through the digitised collections.
+Attaching metadata to the digitised images allows for quick keyword searching through the digitised collections.

 This searching can be performed via our book viewing software or PastView digital collections management system, or by importing the digital image files into your existing digital repository.